hippie68/pkgrename/README.md

                                  one tag per line.
           --tags TAGS            Load additional %release% tags from comma-separated string TAGS (no spaces before or after commas).
+          --tag-separator SEP    Use the string SEP instead of commas to separate multiple release tags.
       -u, --underscores          Use underscores instead of spaces in file names.
       -v, --verbose              Display additional infos.
           --version              Print the current pkgrename version.